OK Computer: XL reissues

 In April 2016, XL Recordings acquired Radiohead's back catalogue.
 The EMI reissues, released without Radiohead's approval, were removed from streaming services.
 In May 2016, XL reissued Radiohead's back catalogue on vinyl, including OK Computer.
 On 23 June 2017, XL released a remastered 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017.
 It includes eight B-sides and three previously unreleased tracks: "I Promise", "Man of War" and "Lift".
 The special edition includes books of artwork and notes and an audio cassette of demos and session recordings, including previously unreleased songs.
 OKNOTOK debuted at number two on the UK Album Chart, boosted by Radiohead's third headline performance at Glastonbury Festival.
 It was the best-selling album in independent UK record shops for a year.

 MiniDiscs [Hacked]

-In early June 2019, nearly 18 hours of demos, outtakes and other material recorded during the OK Computer period leaked online.
+In June 2019, nearly 18 hours of demos, outtakes and other material recorded during the OK Computer period leaked online.
 On 11 June, Radiohead made the archive available to stream or purchase from the music sharing site Bandcamp for 18 days, with proceeds going to the environmental advocacy group Extinction Rebellion.